datafaker-net/datafaker/docs/documentation/schemas.md

 #### Spark SQL

 Some engines like Spark stand out with support for complex types like `STRUCT` and `MAP`.
-Spark doesn't support batch inserts.
+Spark dialect doesn't support batch inserts.
 The dialect will throw an exception if you attempt to generate batch inserts.

 The following schema: